-The Cinnamon Pork appetizer recipe is prepared with an unusual pork tenderloin marinade of red wine, honey, soy sauce, garlic, cinnamon and more.
-It sports a distinctive red-ringed look, if you dare.
+The Cinnamon Pork appetizer recipe is prepared with an unusual pork tenderloin marinade of red wine, honey, soy sauce, garlic, cinnamon and more, and baked.
+It sports a distinctive red-ringed look, if you dare use food coloring.

 Directions for grilling the tenderloins, too.